Ceph (software): Block storage

 Ceph can provide clients with thin-provisioned block devices.
 When an application writes data to Ceph using a block device, Ceph automatically stripes and replicates the data across the cluster.
 Ceph's RADOS Block Device (RBD) also integrates with Kernel-based Virtual Machines (KVMs).

 Ceph block storage may be deployed on traditional HDDs and/or SSDs which are associated with Ceph's block storage for use cases, including databases, virtual machines, data analytics, artificial intelligence, and machine learning.
 Block storage clients often require high throughput and IOPS, thus Ceph RBD deployments increasingly utilize SSDs with NVMe interfaces.

 "RBD" is built on with Ceph's foundational RADOS object storage system that provides the librados interface and the CephFS file system.
 Since RBD is built on librados, RBD inherits librados's abilities, including clones and snapshots.
 By striping volumes across the cluster, Ceph improves performance for large block device images.

 "Ceph-iSCSI" is a gateway which enables access to distributed, highly available block storage from Microsoft Windows and VMware vSphere servers or clients capable of speaking the iSCSI protocol.
 By using ceph-iscsi on one or more iSCSI gateway hosts, Ceph RBD images become available as Logical Units (LUs) associated with iSCSI targets, which can be accessed in an optionally load-balanced, highly available fashion.

 Since ceph-iscsi configuration is stored in the Ceph RADOS object store, ceph-iscsi gateway hosts are inherently without persistent state and thus can be replaced, augmented, or reduced at will.
-As a result, Ceph Storage enables customers to run a truly distributed, highly-available, resilient, and self-healing enterprise storage technology on commodity hardware and an entirely open source platform.
+As a result, Ceph Storage enables customers to run enterprise storage technology on commodity hardware and an entirely open source platform.

 The block device can be virtualized, providing block storage to virtual machines, in virtualization platforms such as OpenShift, OpenStack, Kubernetes, OpenNebula, Ganeti, Apache CloudStack and Proxmox Virtual Environment.